-When was the last time you went away for a romantic trip with your partner?
+When did you last go away for a romantic trip with your partner?
 If you are in the city, traveling to Stade can be one of the most romantic day trips from Hamburg.

 Right next to the harbor are a few art and historical museums.
 Stade Kunsthaus is a Swedish-style building with a museum and halls to host cultural exhibitions.

 Stade also has beautiful timber-framed houses and many buildings that reflect its history.
-Since this is a small city, your tour will be over way before the day ends.
+Since this is a small city, your tour will end before the day ends.

 The guide will take you through the Red Hall and a lovely chapel.
-While you will go from room to room, you will notice walls filled with attractive tapestries and stucco-work from the Netherlands.
+While you go from room to room, you will notice walls filled with attractive tapestries and stucco work from the Netherlands.

-However, as soon as you will reach Heligoland, you will forget the tiring and long journey for good.
+However, when you reach Heligoland, you will forget the tiring and long journey for good.
 Heligoland is an Island with magnificent cliffs, dunes, and beaches.